FredHutch/chromium-zfs-beegfs/README.md

 Further information and debugging can be done with the aid of BeeGFS log files on each node.
 These have been configured to reside in /var/log/beegfs-[storage,mgmtd,meta] on each server type.

-## Other

-put default config files that require changes under

-storage/etc
-metadata/etc

-and track changes via github

-We will do chef configurations at a later time.